speedscale/docs/docs/concepts/capture.md

 Additionally, that data can provide a basis for load testing.
 Using Speedscale's test configurations, the traffic can be multiplied, replayed over a longer period, or have various errors introduced to do chaos testing.

+## Snapshots

+A snapshot is a point in time set of captured traffic.
+It contains all the inbound and outbound traffic to and from a service to be used for a replay later on.
+A snapshot is created using a set of filters, the minimum set being the service and time range.
+More filters can be added [as shown here](../guides/creating-a-snapshot.md).

+In addition to filtering, snapshots can be transformed before use in replays.
+For eg. you may have timestamps as part of the header in your captured ingress and your application rejects timestamps older than an hour.
+You can configure [Traffic Transforms to achieve this](../reference/transform-traffic/README.md).